Democratic U.S. politicians urge police reforms as protesters march for 11th day

 Trump, who is seeking re-election in November, was cheered on Friday by an unexpected jump in U.S. employment in May, defying predictions of further job losses inflicted by the pandemic.

 The president said Floyd might be pleased by the jobs report.
-“Hopefully, George is looking down right now, and saying, ‘This is a great thing that’s happening for our country,’” he said.
+“Hopefully, George is looking down right now, and saying, ‘This is a great thing that’s happening for our country’,” he said.

 That drew a rebuke from former Vice President Joe Biden, the presumptive Democratic presidential nominee, who noted that Floyd’s last words were “I can’t breathe” as a police officer kneeled on his neck.